neverinfamous/d1-manager/README.md

 - Shows confirmation dialog with list of databases to delete
 - Sequential deletion with progress tracking
 - Reports any failures while continuing with remaining databases

+#### Table Bulk Operations

+**To use table bulk operations:**
+1. Navigate to a database's table view
+2. Click checkboxes on table cards to select tables (or use "Select All")
+3. Selected tables show a blue ring border
+4. Action buttons appear in the toolbar:
+   - **Clone Selected** - Duplicate multiple tables with custom names
+   - **Export Selected** - Export tables as SQL or CSV files
+   - **Delete Selected** - Delete multiple tables with confirmation

+**Clone Process:**
+- Opens dialog to specify new names for each cloned table
+- Suggested names pre-filled (e.g., `users_copy`)
+- Copies table structure, data, and indexes
+- Progress tracking for multiple tables
+- Automatically refreshes table list after completion

+**Export Process:**
+- Choose between SQL (structure + data) or CSV (data only) format
+- Single table: Downloads immediately
+- Multiple tables: Creates ZIP file with all exports
+- Real-time progress tracking
+- Timestamped filenames

+**Delete Process:**
+- Shows confirmation dialog with list of tables to delete
+- Sequential deletion with progress tracking
+- Reports any failures while continuing with remaining tables
+- Cannot be undone - use with caution

 ### Database Renaming